Stencyl/stencylpedia/chapter-b/code-mode.md

 ### Editing Area

 In this area you write your code.
 Syntax highlighting and find/replace are supported.
-For more advanced features use an external editor.
+For more advanced features, use an external editor.

 ![stencyl-ide-code-mode-editing-area-pic](https://raw.githubusercontent.com/Stencyl/stencylpedia/master/chapter-b/images/code-mode-editarea.png)